 Have fun!
 And feel free to post dandelion preparation tips that you can share with other readers below!

 The staff at Gardener’s Path are not medical professionals and this article should not be construed as medical advice.
-Gardner’s Path and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
+Gardener’s Path and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.